DESIGN CONCEPT2026

 Because each quadrant maps to a familiar time unit, the glyph is readable after minimal training; hours and minutes separate visually the same way they separate conceptually, and the full state (hour, minute, second, half-minute flag) compresses into a single 19-bit stem:

-Each of the five stroke positions carries a fixed binary weight: $1, 2, 4, 8, 16 + 30;$ and the displayed value is their sum.
+Each full quadrant uses five stroke positions with fixed binary weights $1, 2, 4, 8, 16$; the displayed value is their sum.
 The flag quadrant works at smaller scale: its two strokes act as independent half-indicators, one for seconds, one for minutes.
 If you only care about hour and minute, one flag stroke tells you whether minutes are in the lower or upper half.

 A standalone version is available.
-Clicking anywhere on the page toggles between two layouts. .html
+Clicking anywhere on that page toggles between two layouts. .html

 Legend